-New Conference Location: The new venue for the IARR 2025 Mini-Conference on Gender, Sexuality, and Relationships is Novotel London West Hotel (1 Shortlands, Hammersmith, W6 8DR, London, England).
+New Conference Location: The new venue for the IARR 2026 Conference on Gender, Sexuality, and Relationships is Novotel London West Hotel (1 Shortlands, Hammersmith, W6 8DR, Glasgow, Scotland).
 The mini-conference dates remain the same (Thursday, July 31-Saturday, August 2, 2025).

 Transportation